 [Jason Sello] 34:41

-is you're not me, I'm relatively new to UCSF, having spent 13 years on the faculty at Brown, but one of the things I can say I've been impressed by and I think this is you see wide the the statements required for the statements that are solicited From trainees, as part of the promotion packages, I think is actually a great thing.
+As you all nod at me, I'm relatively new to UCSF, having spent 13 years on the faculty at Brown.
+But one of the things I can say I've been impressed by, and I think this is UC wide, the statements required for, the statements that are solicited from trainees, as part of the promotion packages, I think is actually a great thing.
 And I think that provides an opportunity for, you know, for problems to be exposed and considered.
-I've not yet served on a on a on a promotion case.
-And now in our chair, that committee, just sort of look at that, but I imagined that those things do, do do do come up.
-But I think it would also be sort of helpful, just in general to provide us sort of, maybe more, more mechanisms for, for students to, in in postdocs to be able to express any concerns that they that they might have.
-So people are not feeling so, so alone.
-So, you know, their programs involve the IMSD program.
-I know there's the IRACDA program for people, for most underrepresented groups, you know, things percolate up, problematic issues can kind of percolate up from that, but it's I think, is was mentioned, it is remarkable, when there are issues that do come up continuously with some PIs, that, you know, that information does enter the the ether, and it can influence the capacity of the eyes to, to, to attract students.
-But I better be good to see that be more for the sort of more formalized or not not so sort of an informal anecdote.
+I've not yet served on a promotion case.
+And our chair of committee just sort of looked at that, but I imagine that those things do come up.
+But I think it would also be sort of helpful, just in general, to provide, sort of, maybe more mechanisms for students to, and postdocs to be able to express any concerns that they might have.
+So people are not feeling so alone.
+So, you know, there are programs, I'm involved in the IMSD program.
+I know there's the IRACDA program for people ... underrepresented groups, things percolate up, problematic issues can kind of percolate up from that, but it's I think, is was mentioned, it is remarkable, when there are issues that do come up continuously with some PIs, that, you know, that information does enter the ether, and it can influence the capacity of the eyes to attract students.
+But it would be good to see that be sort of more formalized or and not so sort of informal anecdotal.

 [Nevan Krogan] 36:26